-CAPTCHA is just a text with noises, different colors, with rotated symbols or different way changed to make it harder for a computer to recognize.
-Sometimes even for a human it's hard to recognize what is written on image, so it is quite difficult task to make bots who could brake these images.
+CAPTCHA is just a text with noises, different colors, rotated symbols, or other ways changed to make it harder for a computer to recognize.
+Sometimes, even for a human, it's hard to identify what is written on an image, so it isn't easy to make bots who could break these images.

-If you are reading this tutorial you probably know that no matter how hard captcha is, it's already possible to solve it with rise of deep learning and computer vision.
+If you are reading this tutorial, you probably know that no matter how hard a captcha is, it's already possible to solve it with the rising of deep learning and computer vision.
 But probably you don't know how to do that, so keep reading to find it out.

 No matter how much CAPTCHA evolves, there always will be people who come up with methods to break it.
-One of the most famous methods is to use machine learning approach, and our main focus going to be a specific type of Neural Network called Convolutional Neural Network (CNN).
+One of the most famous methods is to use a machine learning approach, and our main focus will be a specific type of Neural Network called Convolutional Neural Network (CNN).

-CNN works similar to how our brain are able to recognize things, and differentiate one object from another.
+CNN works similar to how our brain can recognize things and differentiate one object from another.
 To provide a better intuition, when you look at this picture below, you can immediately tell that these two animals are not the same species, but you will ask, how?
-Answer would be, thats obvious…
+The answer would be, that is obvious…

 Using the same concept, we are going to do the same for our CAPTCHA detection Neural Network.
-Well, not exactly the same because our computer does not perceive the picture the same as we do.
+Well, not the same because our computer does not perceive the picture the same as we do.
 They see bunches of symbols that indicate an intensity of color on that particular pixel.
-If we have an RGB image, one of the way to display them is as an array is RGBA.
-Layers in CNNs are special as they are organized in 3 Dimensions, width, height and depth.
+If we have an RGB image, one way to display them is as an array is RGBA.
+Layers in CNNs are particular as they are organized in 3 Dimensions, width, height, and depth.
 This fact allows us to feed in a picture to the network.
-The final layer which is the fully connected layer tells us what it predicts.
+The final layer, which is the fully connected layer, tells us what it predicts.

-To make everything more clear, here is an example of photo what we see and what computer sees in same image, in this photo we see a puppy:
+Here is an example of a photo that we see and what the computer sees in the same image to make everything more straightforward.
+In this photo, we see a puppy:

 from PIL import Image im = Image.open("puppy.jpg","r") pix_val = list(im.getdata()) print(pix_val)

-As a result we receive thousands of numbers, which represent every pixel from photo as RGB value:
+As a result, we receive thousands of numbers, which represent every pixel from the photo as an RGB value:

-Let's us look at the CAPTCHA again.
+Let's look at the CAPTCHA again.
 Let's assume that it will come in a combination of 26 English alphabets and 0–9 numerical numbers.
-At the end with our method we'll be able to solve CAPTCHA’s with different amount of symbols.
+In the end, with our method, we'll be able to solve CAPTCHA with different amounts of symbols.

-By the way, as I was searching for other out of the box CAPTCHA solving models, I couldn't find them, so I decided to make one by myself.
-When I finish this tutorial series you will be able to download full code and if you’ll have all TensorFlow libraries on your computer, then you will be able to give captcha to this model and receive the result.
+By the way, as I was searching for other out-of-the-box CAPTCHA solving models, I couldn't find them, so I decided to make one by myself.
+When I finish this tutorial series, you will be able to download the entire code.
+If you have all TensorFlow libraries on your computer, you will give a captcha to this model and receive the result.

 That will be it for this part.
-I believe we have a good understanding of what our approach is, next we will be working with our CAPTCHA image dataset and training CNN using Tensorflow.
-I will go through step by step that everyone could train his own CAPTCHA breaking model or use my model.
+I believe we have a good understanding of what our approach is.
+Next, we will be working with our CAPTCHA image dataset and training CNN using Tensorflow.
+I will go through step by step to train my CAPTCHA breaking model or use my model.